 Sciatica is common during pregnancy, especially in the later months, due to the pressure exerted on the sciatic nerve by the ever-growing baby.
 The sharp, burning pain from the hip to the foot can make walking, sitting, and even sleeping extremely uncomfortable for the sufferer.

 While some women will be fortunate enough to experience relief of this pain if the baby simply moves off the sciatic nerve, most will require some form of treatment to deal with it.
 The good news is that chiropractic treatment is one of the best ways to relieve sciatic pain, and your chiropractor will work with you to develop the best course of action.
 Often, this will include a series of adjustments, hot and cold therapies, and stretches to reduce the pain.

 Remember, your chiropractor can continue to help you after the birth of your baby, providing post-natal care while your body returns to its pre-pregnancy state.
-Here at Inline Chiropractic in Fargo, we will care for you and your baby every step of the way, ensuring that you enjoy optimal health during pregnancy and beyond.
+Here at Fetzer Family Chiropractic we will help you and your baby every step of the way, ensuring that you enjoy optimal health during pregnancy and beyond.

 Why Should Children Have Chiropractic Care?